“How often should you change your mattress?”

 - Make sure you rotate it every 6 months to promote even wear

-- Clean the mattress according to manufacturer directions
+- Clean the mattress according to the manufacturer directions

 - Keep pets away from the bed to prevent damage from chewing and claws